Donate to GroundUp

 How much does it cost to run GroundUp?

-In 2020 we spent R7 million.
-Our budget for 2021 is just over R7.7 million.
+In 2022-23 we spent R8.6 million.
+Our budget for the current financial year is R10.6 million.
 We are very efficient at what we do.

 Who funds us?